 - Cost-effective: Run-flat tyres have a longer lifespan than traditional tyres, which can help save money on replacements over time.
 However, this is not always true.
 Some of my customers say that the tyres have less mileage.
 Due to the weight of the extra rubber layers.
 Therefore, they can be less economical.

 - Better fuel efficiency: Bridgestone Runflat Tyres are designed to maintain their shape and structure even when deflated, which can help improve fuel efficiency and reduce emissions.

-So, Bridgestone tyres first started to develop the concept of the runflat tyre.
-Of course, in Japan as part of type of aid to disabled people.
+So, Bridgestone Tyres first started to develop the concept of the Bridgestone Runflat Tyres.
+Of course, in Japan, it is part of a type of aid for disabled people.
 The tyre that was used was a 175/70×13 that had a strengthened side wall.
-Consequently, this was fitted on to the Honda Civic.
-As a result, this was done in the “International Year Of The Disabled”.
+Consequently, this was fitted to the Honda Civic.
+As a result, this was done in the “International Year of the Disabled.”.

 Later this side wall protection technology was used on the Porsche 959.
 Bridgestone called the new tyre the Potenza RE71.

 This new development proved to be a success.

 So, in the 1990s, Bridgestone developed the TPMS, or ”Tyre Pressure Monitoring System” .
 This was to enable the driver to know when a tyre had lost pressure.
 Henceforth, a light on the dash would light up when the tyre pressure dropped.
 Subsequently, warn the driver if a tyre goes flat.

 In my opinion, this made the Bridgestone Runflat Tyres much safer.
 Of course, this system was going to become very popular as a safety feature.
 So, it was fitted to many of the German-made cars, such as BMW.